-Once you have a site running WordPress, you'll want to add microformats 2 (sometimes referred to as mf2) support to your theme if possible.
-Some themes support microformats or other semantic markup like schema.org.
-Microformats 2 is not (yet) supported by WordPress or the majority of WordPress themes out of the box, though we hope this situation will change over time.
+Once you have a site running WordPress, you'll want to add microformats version 2 (sometimes referred to as mf2) support to your theme if possible.
+Some themes support microformats or other semantic markup like schema.org out of the box.
+Microformats 2 is not (yet) supported by WordPress or the majority of WordPress themes, though we hope this situation will change over time.
 Many services will also fall back to the original microformats standard, portions of which are supported by core WordPress functionality and which some WordPress themes extend.

 There are three ways to add microformats2 support to your WordPress site (listed from the easiest to implement to more difficult):

 - Modify your theme by hand to add support directly

 Themes Supporting Microformats

 - The SemPress theme by Matthias Pfefferle is currently the only theme to support microformats, microformats2 and schema.org.
 The official version of the theme can be found in the WordPress.org repository.
 There are also several child themes available on Github listed in the project's instructions as well.